TACC-Cloud/tapis-cli/TESTING.md

 25-10-2019 | Job permissions management commands are now supported.
 Job  UUIDs are soft-validated for length and suffix characters.

-Jobs can now be hidden and unhidden via `tapis jobs hide/unhide`
+Jobs can now be hidden and unhidden via `tapis jobs hide/unhide`.
+A job cannot be listed or viewed when hidden.
+This is provided as an alternative to deleting the job, which is antithetical to provenance and usage tracking.

 04-10-2019 | Boolean search options are functional.
 Search arguments where there are a restricted set of choices are now indicated in the help.
 The